 Another thing to note is, fake malachite usually is done so with stripes because they are the easiest and quickest to recreate.

-The color will be another big identifier.
 Natural malachite will give off softer greens and change throughout the surface.
-As you scan your eyes over the surface of the stone, you should see various soft greens, which will eventually change to what looks like black greens.
+As you scan your eyes over the surface of the stone, you should see various soft greens, which will eventually change to what looks like black-greens.

 Synthetic stone is much harsher in color and will gleam when placed under light.

 Genuine malachite is a dense and solid mineral, which means it should feel cold to the touch, even when held for an extended period.
 Fake malachite, on the other hand, may be made from materials such as plastic or resin, which are poor thermal conductors and will not feel cold.
 When shopping for malachite, take a moment to hold the piece in your hand to determine its temperature.